 Fortunately, for property owners and building managers, there are many strategies that can help winterize the windows and doors on your commercial property.
 One of the most effective: Updating aging windows and doors with newer systems designed to better insulate and retain interior heat.
 Yet, even without replacing windows and doors, there are quick strategies building managers can use to improve the efficiency of their property’s windows and doors.

-Determining Areas that Are Losing Heat
+Determining Areas That Are Losing Heat

 Winterizing your property should begin with a thorough inspection of all windows and doors on the property.
 First, start by inspecting the seals around the property’s windows and doors for cracks, leaks, and stains.
 As seals age, they lose flexibility and they can shrink and become brittle, resulting in inefficiencies.
+Commercial door installation is often faulty and insufficient, especially for older doors.
+All doors and windows should be checked if they have not been installed relatively recently.

 Additionally, check the seals for visible leaks or staining, which is one of the most common symptoms of water leaks.
 Water that seeps into the window system expands when it freezes, which can damage the seal and the window framing materials.